Housing

 • A cage can be made of many materials, including plastic and metal.
 Wood is not a good choice, as it absorbs urine and odors and is difficult to sanitize.
 If you are really set on wood, make sure you line the bottom and partially up the sides with a non-absorbent material, such as linoleum.
 Ensure there are no cracks between the floor and wall portions, otherwise matter may collect there.

 • Wire-bottom cages are not a good choice for rabbits.
 Wire bottom that is far apart results in stubbed toes and sore joints.
 Wire that is thin hurts to sit, stand, or lay on.
 If this type of cage is used for medical or sanitary purposes, be sure to provide a solid area for relief (plexi- glass works well).
-Also, cecotrophs (stools that are eaten and necessary to the rabbit's health) cannot be consumed if they have fallen through the wire into a tray below.
+Also, cecotrophs (stools that are eaten and necessary to the rabbit's health) cannot be consumed if they have fallen through the wire into a tray below

 • Some new cages have plastic grated bottoms.
 These are much better than wire bottoms, but toes can still be injured when hopping around.
-Bottom line: solid bottoms are best.

 • Lastly and importantly, the cage should be large enough so that, at a minimum, the rabbit can stand up, lie down and stretch, and take at least 3 strides from one side of the cage to the other.